aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * Tech2C gives clear instructions on how to scale the printer up on the Thingiverse page.
 * The [HyperCube Materials Calculator by FunkyDiver](http://funkydiver.com/hypercube-materials) makes this easier.
 * People like to talk rubbish about the cantilever bed design, but really for a 200mm or 250mm bed it's fine.
 For a 300mm or larger bed, two Z screws and 4 Z rods should be used.
 For a bed larger than 500mm, three Z screws should be used (three points define a plane).
 * It may be better to join multiple Z screws with a belt, instead of using multiple motors.
 If you strongly pull the build platform, you may cause one of dual motors to skip steps and get out of alignment.
 A belt does not have this problem.
 The D-Bot community has many good remixes of dual and triple belted Z screws, eg: [Three lead screws and one nema 17 motor remix for C/D/J-bot by oeyhaga](https://www.thingiverse.com/thing:2185911).
+However, RepRapFirmware (available on Duet3D boards or Arduino Due) has the ability to level the bed using three stepper motors and tilting the plane until a bed probe detects the bed is level.
 * Over 500m bed size the HyperCube starts to become flawed, as linear shafts have a large deflection over long distances, especially heavy steel which must also carry its own weight.
 If you are concerned about this then look up a shaft deflection calculator, calculate the stock deflection, then the deflection resulting from your intended build.
 If your deflection is worse, increase rod size.
 You may be better to use carbon fiber hollow tube or solid rod, even on the Y axis, to avoid deflection due to the rod's own weight.
 * At 500mm+ you should be considering a design that does not use linear shafts.
 Good alternatives are V-slot designs such as the [D-Bot](http://www.thingiverse.com/thing:1001065), or something which uses linear rails like the [FolgerTech FT-5](https://www.folgertech.com/collections/3d-printer-full-kits/products/folger-tech-ft-5-large-scale-3d-printer-kit).
-* If you want to build a printer over 1000mm, forget raising-bed designs altogether, as a glass or alloy bed is too heavy to move.
+* If you want to build a printer over 1000mm, forget raising-bed designs altogether, as a glass or alloy bed is too heavy to move easily.
 You should build a fixed-bed raising-gantry printer like the [Sub33D by sschm9](https://www.thingiverse.com/thing:1977727), or the [V24 by russiancatfood](https://www.reddit.com/r/voroncorexy/comments/6e6577/v24_aka_the_last_5_months_of_every_spare_second/) (creator of the Voron), or [this large printer by Shane Hooper](https://www.facebook.com/groups/cncbuilddesign/permalink/1573209072692391/).

 ### Parts